Research & Innovation – Open Access Research

 Research is managed and made available through Lenus, the Irish Health Repository.
-Lenus is Ireland’s foremost repository for health services research and grey literature.
+Lenus is Ireland’s primary repository for health research and grey literature.
 It was launched in 2009 and is managed by the National Health Library and Knowledge Service, Dr. Steevens’ Library, Dr. Steevens’ Hospital, Dublin.

-Lenus makes available the research output of the many organisations providing healthcare in the Republic of Ireland, along with their administrative, clinical and regulatory publications which together provide the background and context for Irish healthcare.
+Lenus makes available the research output of the many organisations providing healthcare in the Republic of Ireland.
+It also includes administrative, clinical and regulatory publications which background and context on Irish healthcare.

-The HSE supports Open Access Publication in 5 key ways:
+The HSE supports Open Access Publication and an open approach to research in 5 key ways:

-The HSE holds a HSE Open Access Research Awards event every year since 2014.
+- The HSE established the annual HSE Open Access Research Awards in 2014

 What is Open Access?

-“one that is freely available on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
-The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.
-Open access to peer-reviewed journal literature is the goal.”
+The Budapest Open Access Publishing Statement Released February 14, 2002 defines an open access publication as “one that is freely available on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
+The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited. “

 - Accelerated discovery: With open access, researchers can read and build on the findings of others without restriction

 - Public enrichment: Much scientific and medical research is paid for with public funds.
 Open access allows taxpayers to see the results of their investment

 - Improved education: Open access means that teachers and their students have access to the latest research findings throughout the world